Aibel365/web-action/README.md

   * update packagejson with property `"commit-and-tag-version": {` (see sample code under)
     * important to update urls...

+> scripts assumes `main` branch is used on source/gitops

 To generate key use console and write:
 * `ssh-keygen -t ed25519 -C "firstname.lastname@aibel.com"`